What is dietary fiber?

 As you can see, all types of fiber are beneficial — albeit in different ways.

-Overall, insoluble fibers seem to have the best long-term results.
-However, scientists also agree that whole food sources of fiber are better than any supplement.
+Soluble fibers tend to be the most gentle and effective, especially for those struggling with digestive issues or chronic illness.
+Scientists also agree that whole food sources of fiber are better than any supplement.
 And since vegetables and fruits provide a mix of soluble, insoluble, fermentable, and viscous fibers — it’s almost too easy.
 Just eat your fruits and veggies!
+Beans and oats are terrific sources of fiber, as well, just be careful not to overdo, which we’ll discuss next.

 How Much Fiber Should You Eat?

 The RDA for women is about 25 grams per day, while men should aim for about 38 grams per day.
-Unfortunately, the average American eats a mere 8 grams of fiber per day.
-Compare this to the lofty 40 to 100 grams of fiber traditional cultures ate every day!
+The average American eats 8 grams of fiber per day.
+People speculate that traditional cultures ate between 40 to 100 grams of fiber every day!

 Do you make an effort to eat lots of fiber-rich foods?